Performance Metrics

 The Database

-label.
+Engine keeps timers describing how long it takes to execute its various database operations.
+These timers follow our usual histogram timer reporting patterns from above, and they utilize a method label.
 Internally, Engine separates its operations into queries (pulling data out of the database) and non-queries (inserting new or manipulating existing data).
-These are the two possible values for the method
+These are the two possible values for the method label on our database metrics, and they can be used to help diagnose the source of any issues with database speed that you might be having.

 database_data_helper_operations_duration_seconds_bucket{method="query", le="0.01"} 221